All About Eve (South Korean TV series): Cameo appearance

-International broadcast

-It aired in Japan on TV Asahi from October 11 to December 13, 2002, on Fridays at 11:15 p.m.

-In Thailand first aired on Channel 5 in December 2000, on Mondays and Tuesdays.
-And repeat telecast on ITV from June 15 to August 30, 2003, on Saturdays and Sundays at 01:00 p.m. to 02:00 p.m.

 Remake

 The hit drama has had two remakes.

 All About Eve aired in the Philippines on GMA Network in 2009, starring Iza Calzado, Sunshine Dizon, Mark Anthony Fernandez and Alfred Vargas.

 Fall In Love (爱上女主播 (Ài Shàng Nǚ Zhǔ Bō, Fall In Love With Anchor Beauty)) aired in China on Zhejiang Satellite TV in 2010, starring Zhu Dan, Cheryl Yang, Wu Jian, and South Korean actor Jang Hyuk.
 Chae Rim made a cameo appearance as Jang Hyuk's ex-girlfriend.